http4k/http4k/src/docs/blog/typesafe_websockets/index.md

 <script src="https://gist-it.appspot.com/https://github.com/http4k/http4k/blob/master/src/docs/blog/typesafe_websockets/example_testing.kt"></script>

 #### Fin

 Websocket support is now available for the Jetty server backend in [**http4k**](https://github.com/http4k/http4k) `v3.2.3`.
 We plan to roll out support for other server-backends in due course.
 Have a play a let us know what you think...

 ##### Footnotes
+* * We had a bit of a search for "unit testing websockets", half through curiosity and half because we wanted to swipe other people's ideas for implementing it.
+But we came up with nothing - it seems like all the existing JVM HTTP libraries rely on running servers for testing websockets.
+Are we wrong?
+Let us know so we can 💰💰!
 * **We're dubious about this @kod, but are willing to meet you back at the [HackerNews](https://news.ycombinator.com/item?id=15694616) post in 25 years to find out how it went.
-Think of it a bit like that time we met Jarvis Cocker in the year [2000](https://www.youtube.com/watch?v=qJS3xnD7Mus). :p
+Think of it a bit like that time we met Jarvis Cocker in the year [2000](https://www.youtube.com/watch?v=qJS3xnD7Mus). 😝